What we have – mapping existing areas of importance

 The APIB map can be viewed online, through our mapping tool:

-View the Kent & Medway LNRS Areas of Particular Importance for Biodiversity map onl
+View the Kent & Medway LNRS Areas of Particular Importance for Biodiversity map

 Project outputs